HashNative/whois/README.md

 ### Prerequisites

-To be able to run whosthat, working Docker installation and gradle should be available on your machine:
+To be able to run whois, working Docker installation and gradle should be available on your machine:
 * check if Docker is working
   ```sh
   docker -v